Skip to main content

 note

-Whilst the actual growth will need to be tested in a real life enviornment at a high usage of ~1 transaction per second of 10 tokens per transaction would result in ~10GB a year of storage growth.
+Whilst the actual growth will need to be tested in a real life environment at a high usage of ~1 transaction per second of 10 tokens per transaction would result in ~10GB a year of storage growth.

 The form factor of fedimint nodes could be any combination from a number of options from laptops, towers, smartphones, mobile phones, single board systems or remotely operated computers in the cloud - as long as the system can run the bitcoind and fedimintd daemons and connect to the internet.